BRACKETS ( ) [ ]

 - Square brackets are used to encase editorial comment:

-- He picked up the local newspaper [The Age] on his way to Flinders Street railway station.
+- He picked up the local newspaper [The Age] on his way to the Flinders Street station.

-- Editors use them to indicate erors [sic] within a quotation being reproduced in its original form.
+- Editors use them to indicate erors [sic] within a quotation that is being reproduced in its original form.